cc-tweaked/CC-Tweaked/CONTRIBUTING.md

 These commands may take a few minutes to run the first time, as the environment is set up, but should be much faster afterwards.

+The following sections describe the more niche sections of CC: Tweaked's build system.
+Some bits of these are quite-complex, and (dare I say) over-engineered, so you may wish to ignore them.
+Well tested/documented PRs are always preferred (and I'd definitely recommend setting up the tooling if you're doing serious development work), but for small changes it can be a lot.

 ### Code linters
 CC: Tweaked uses a couple of "linters" on its source code, to enforce a consistent style across the project.
 While these are run whenever you submit a PR, it's often useful to run this before committing.